 The Abruzzo and Molise Heritage Society (AMHS) values our relationships with our sponsors and partners both in the Washington, DC area and in our beloved regions.
-We take pride in the products and services offered by our sponsors and encourage our membership to enjoy the benefits of patronizing these wonderful businesses.
-A heartfelt thanks to our family of sponsors who support our endeavors to celebrate Italian culture and to help fund two scholarships.
+We take pride in the products and services offered by our sponsors and encourage our members to patronize these wonderful businesses.
+A heartfelt thanks to our family of sponsors who support our endeavors to celebrate Italian culture and to help fund our scholarships.

 The Grant and Scholarship Fund, Inc., of AMHS doing business as AMHS, is recognized as a 501 (c) (3) non-profit organization by the Internal Revenue Code.
 All donations to AMHS are 100% tax deductible.

 Litteri’s has been home to Italian products since 1926 and a friend to AMHS since 2000.
-Along with the cheeses, olives, herbs, anchovies, Catania bread, and any Italian product imaginable, owner Mike DiFrancisci carries the highly prized Giuseppe Cocco artisanal pasta from Abruzzo.
+Along with the cheeses, olives, herbs, anchovies, Catania bread, and any Italian product imaginable, owner Kenneth Nankervis carries highly prized Giuseppe Cocco and Rustichella artisanal pasta from Abruzzo.
 Pick up DOC wines from our regions - Montepluciano d’Abruzzo, Pecorino, Trebbiano or the lovely Ramitello Rosso from Molise.

-family style restaurant is perfect for your nextcelebration.
-Famous for its traditional Southern Italian cuisine with abundant portions, Carmine's is located just steps from the Verizon Center in Penn Quarter.
+Carmine's family style restaurant is perfect for your next celebration.
+Famous for its traditional Southern Italian cuisine with abundant portions, Carmine's is located just steps from the Capital One Arena in Penn Quarter, Washington, D.C.
 Celebrate at Carmine's in one of their nine private rooms for weddings, rehearsal dinners, birthdays and corporate events or let their catering staff help you plan your next big event!
 Carmine's specializes in feeding parties of 6 or more.

 Colavita, a respected name in olive oil production and other fine Italian food products, has been a generous friend to AMHS over the years, providing beautiful gift baskets and other product for raffles and the silent auction.
 We are happy to have them join our sponsorship family.
 Visit their website to purchase other fine Colavita products and carefully selected specialties.
 You will thoroughly enjoy their recipe pages!

-Study Italian while engaging in local life and activities in beautiful Agnone.
+Study Italian while engaging in local life and activities in beautiful Agnone with Live & Learn Italian.
 We highly recommend this program for its engaging instructors, unique location in Molise, interesting activities, and wonderful local food.
 This is a terrific opportunity to travel and learn Italian with friends or family members.

-Sicilian born Nino Pino, a familiar face at Holy Rosary Church, has teamed up with Jim and Margaret Manchisi to bring fine contemporary Italian cuisine to Shirlington.
-Locally sourced meats, fish and produce enhance a creative menu based on traditional dishes at this cucina italiana and bar featuring Italian inspired cocktails.
+Sicilian born Nino Pino, a familiar face at Holy Rosary Church, has teamed up with Jim and Margaret Manchisi to bring fine contemporary Italian cuisine to Shirlington, Virginia at Osteria da Nino.
+Locally sourced meats, fish, and produce enhance a creative menu based on traditional dishes at this cucina italiana and bar featuring Italian inspired cocktails.
 Ask Nino about catering your dinner party or office luncheon.

-Casa Italiana Language School/Ente Gestore is a non profit organization for the purpose of promotingand expanding the knowledge of Italian language and culture in the consular district of Washington, DC.
+Casa Italiana Language School/Ente Gestore is a nonprofit organization that promotes and expands knowledge of Italian language and culture in the consular district of Washington, D.C.
 The organization receives grants from the Italian Government in support of its mission and operates in close collaboration with and under the supervision of the Education Office at the Italian Embassy.

-For the majority of members of AMHS, the Holy Rosary Church is their parish, and Casa Italiana isthe focal point for their social interaction with the Italian American Community.
+For the majority of members of AMHS, Holy Rosary Church is their parish, and Casa Italiana is the focal point for their social interaction with the Italian American Community.
 Father Charles Zanoni supported the Society’s efforts to create an Italian American organization that has maintained a strong affiliation with the Church.
-Fathers Tomasi and Marchetto have continued this resolute support for AMHS and the role it plays in the Italian American community in the Washington, DC area.
+Fathers Tomasi and Marchetto have continued this resolute support for AMHS and the role it plays in the Italian American community in the Washington, D.C. area.